 5. Cultivate money concepts through games

-Jewish parents focus on their children's financial education through their experiences.
-At the same time, they encourage and guide their children to pay attention to the details of money-related content.
+Jewish parents focus on their children's financial education experiences.
+At the same time, they encourage and guide children to pay attention to detailed money-related content.

-Jewish parents often design some "games" related to making money for children to participate in and guide them to establish the concept of money through curiosity and competitiveness.
+Jewish parents often design some "games" related to earning money for their children to participate in and guide them to establish the concept of money through curiosity and competitiveness.

 From there, the concept of money was formed, became familiar and accompanied children until adulthood.